Duolicht/Mistral-FT-Hack/README.md

-# ClinicalSage AI Documentation System
+# AI Clinical Documentation System

-Welcome to ClinicalSage, an AI-based documentation system designed to address the challenges faced by clinicians in medical note creation.
+Welcome to our project, an AI-based documentation system designed to address the challenges faced by clinicians in medical note creation.
 This repository houses the components of ClinicalSage, including notebooks for model development, a frontend for user interaction, and a backend for data processing and model deployment.

 ## Repository Structure